Bihar BJP MLA stirs row with comments on Hindu deities | Politics

 He hogged the limelight soon after the 2020 assembly polls by leaking an audio clip in which RJD supremo Lalu Prasad, who was then in judicial custody, could be heard asking him over the phone to abstain from voting for the Speaker's election.

-Last year, a video went viral in which he was shown selling 'bhoonja', a popular snack made of puffed rice and roasted gram, at a roadside stall.
+Last year, a video had gone viral in which he was seen selling 'bhoonja', a popular snack made of puffed rice and roasted gram, at a roadside stall.

 Another video went viral earlier this year in which he could be seen gyrating lustily alongside a bunch of female dancers.